SannatKumar/cloudcomputing/HandonWithTerraformAndAws.md

 $ terraform apply

+$ terraform destroy
+This last destroy command will destroy what we have created.
+But first we need to empty the bucket.

 Now the bucket has been created.

 Upload the image in the add files section and give the public access permission.